-The child tax credit (CTC) is a credit that may reduce your tax by as much as \$3,600 for each of your qualifying children in 2021.
+The child tax credit (CTC) is a credit that may reduce your tax by as much as \$2,000 for each of your qualifying children in 2023.

 The additional child tax credit (ACTC) is a credit you may be able to take if you are not able to claim the full amount of the child tax credit.
-For 2021 returns, the ACTC is worth up to \$1,400.

-The ODC is a credit that may reduce your tax by as much as \$500 for each eligible dependent.
+The other dependents credit (ODC) is a credit that may reduce your tax by as much as \$500 for each eligible dependent.